-- Prohibit owners, members, officers, or employees from soliciting gifts, travel packages, or anything of monetary value from contractors, potential contractors, or parties to subagreements. - Prohibit owners, members, officers, or employees from accepting gratuities, favors or anything of monetary value from contractors, potential contractors, or parties to subagreements. - Prohibit an owner, member, officer or employee from participating in the selection, award, and administration of any contract to which an entity or certain persons connected to them, has a financial interest. - Set standards when financial interest is not substantial or the gift is an unsolicited item of nominal value, and therefore may be acceptable. - Provide for disciplinary actions in the event of violation.
+- Prohibit owners, members, officers, or employees from soliciting gifts, travel packages, or anything of monetary value from contractors, potential contractors, or parties to subagreements. - Prohibit owners, members, officers, or employees from accepting gratuities, favors or anything of monetary value from contractors, potential contractors, or parties to subagreements. - Prohibit an owner, member, officer, or employee from participating in the selection, award, and administration of any contract to which an entity or certain persons connected to them, have financial interest. - Set standards when financial interest is not substantial or the gift is an unsolicited item of nominal value, and therefore may be acceptable. - Provide for disciplinary actions to be taken in the event there is a violation.